 2 Day Road Trip From Brisbane: 400 km Return

-Two-hundred kilometers southwest of Brisbane, Stanthorpe is the perfect destination for a weekend getaway.
+Two hundred kilometers southwest of Brisbane, Stanthorpe is the perfect destination for a weekend getaway.
 Located on a cool plateau, Stanthorpe offers a point of difference (not to mention a respite from the heat) from the many coastal experiences that Queensland is famous for.

 Stanthorpe is Queensland’s premium wine-producing area and Stanthorpe’s wineries are now developing a reputation on the national and international scene.
 No trip to Stanthorpe would be complete without visiting a few vineyards here.
-Our favorite wineries of the area include Symphony Hill Winery for unique and interesting white varietals and Boireann Winery for delicious red varietals!
+Our favorite wineries in the area include Symphony Hill Winery for unique and interesting white varietals and Boireann Winery for delicious red varietals!

 Wine isn’t all there is to do here, check out these other ideas for things to do in Stanthorpe.